MehranGhamaty/PointProcesses/README.md

 ```

 Unfortunately GD cannot properly recover true parameters when learning from a simple model.
 EM should be implemented for this to be actually functional.
+EM can be implemented with a Hawkes process
+in linear time.

 More examples can be found in the notebooks.